Jani-siv/RoboGlow/README.md

 - Update createRobotKeywords.sh only read section where keywords are.

 ## Known bugs
-- Keywords syntax will ignore case sensitivy.
-This need to be fixed
 - Python includes what have .py file extensions and used dot as directory separator will not be parsed

 ## Updates